Hey America, welcome to the Seattleization of politics

 The ideas that crash and burn when they pass Issaquah heading east usually involve taxes.
 Car taxes for transit, carbon taxes for the climate, income taxes for education — they all failed in recent years outside the socialistic Seattle bubble.

 So Sanders’ strength is that he’s seen as a working-class champion.
 But his $20 trillion in tax proposals seem like political suicide.
 His huge taxes on the rich have gotten the most attention, but he’s also proposed higher income taxes all the way down to the $29,000 earning level.
-Nobody wins a general election pledging to tax like that, even in blue Washington State (though Seattle would love it, of course!)
+Nobody wins a general election pledging to tax like that, even in blue Washington state (though Seattle would love it, of course!).

 Then there’s how he brands himself a democratic socialist and invites real socialists like Sawant to speak for him.
 After the rally, the right-wing media went bananas about how “Bernie Rally Features Trotskyist Seattle Council Member Whose Party Wants to Seize Control of Banks.”
 That claim is actually true, as Socialist Alternative, Sawant’s party, does advocate the takeover of the top 500 corporations and banks.
 We may be used to this sort of crazy talk — enough to look the other way as we cash in our Microsoft or Amazon stock — but Sanders should put a hard stop to it if he wants to win in, say, the Electoral College.

-As I said I don’t know who wins the coming polarization smackdown.
+As I said, I don’t know who wins the coming polarization smackdown.
 But it sure feels like the loser already is the two-party political system, which is being pulled to the left and right so hard it’s cracking up.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.